Fee Type Configuration Parameters

 Example: A Partner would like to pass along the cost of acceptance for debit and credit card interchange to your Merchant.

 Interchange fees require a more involved setup due to the various types of interchange events that occur.
-First, you must start building a percentage-based fee triggered by Interchange events.
-Then, you can apply conditional rules to assess debit network interchange fees, if applicable, and apply them to the Merchant or Group accordingly.
+To get started, create a percentage-based fee triggered by Interchange events.
+Use the following table to set up your fee configuration:

 Add Fee Parameter